7 Best Waders For Steelhead Fishing – Guides Advice

 Make your steelhead waders last longer by storing them properly.
 It’s more important than you think.

-Rolling your wet and dirty waders up and jamming them in a box or in a corner and leaving them for days, or weeks or years is a bad idea.
+Rolling your wet and dirty waders up and jamming them in a box or in a corner and leaving them for days, weeks, or years is also a bad idea.

 Washing Waders

-I will machine wash my waders once or twice a year but I always recommend using the manufactures cleaning instructions and only using cleaning agents that are approved for your type of waders.
+I will machine wash my waders once or twice a year, but I always recommend using the manufacturer cleaning instructions and only using cleaning agents that are approved for your type of waders.

 This is what I use to clean and waterproof my waders.